A note about the backups on the Perkiomen Bridge

-On Tuesday, November 17, 2020 at about 2:30 pm, the construction crew working on the Collegeville Royal Farms completed and opened the new realigned section of Rt 29.
+On Tuesday, November 17, 2020 at about 2:30 pm, the construction crew working on the Collegeville Royal Farms completed and opened the newly relocated section of Rt 29 in Collegeville Borough.
 The new road eliminates the need for drivers to navigate the dogleg turns at the Perkiomen Bridge Hotel and bridge.

 Motorists can now drive directly through from Rt 29 (Second Avenue) at McDonald’s and connect with Rt 29 (First Avenue / Gravel Pike) at the former Power House building.
 The realignment significantly shortens the length of one of the Main Street lights and lengthens the turning queue from Main Street to Rt 29 south (Second Avenue).
 There will still be access to Monro Muffler and the Perkiomen Bridge Hotel from Main Street.

 Until the Collegeville exit of the Rt 422 Expressway opened in 1984, Rt 29 through the Borough of Collegeville carried little traffic relative to Ridge and Germantown Pikes.
 The right–then left turn at Ridge Pike (known locally as the Collegeville dogleg) represented little impediment to local or regional traffic.
 The 1971 Collegeville Borough Comprehensive Plan called for the area to be developed as a complement to the Main Street business district.

 But within a few years of the Rt 422 opening, the region’s chief transportation route shifted from the east/west Ridge Pike to the north/south Rt 29.
 As a result the Rt 29 corridor through the borough saw unprecedented growth — and traffic.